 If at least one of the requirements is not fulfilled, the trip shall be declared invalid.

 9.3.
-It shall not be permitted to combine data of different trips or to modify or remove data from a trip with exception of provisions for long stops as described in 6.8.
+It shall not be permitted to combine data of different trips or to modify or remove data from a trip.

 9.4.
 After establishing the validity of a trip in accordance with point 9.2, emission results shall be calculated using the methods laid down in ANNEX 6 and ANNEX 8.
-The emissions calculations shall be made between test start and test end, as defined in ANNEX 3, points 5.1. and 5.3. respectively..
+The emissions calculations shall be made between test start and test end, as defined in ANNEX 3, points 5.1. and 5.3. respectively.

 9.5.
 If during a particular time interval the ambient conditions are extended in accordance with point 5.2, the pollutant emissions during this particular time interval, calculated according to Annex 6, shall be divided by a value of 1,6 before being evaluated for compliance with the requirements of this Regulation.
 This provision does not apply to carbon dioxide emissions.